-Her next phase was to actually break down the separation between art objects and the audience.
-Lygia created Bichos (Animals), moving structures made of sheet metal and hinges, to be manipulated by the visitor.
-From this point, her production became based on the idea that the artist is a proposer of situations and not the creator of closed works.
-She produced happenings and performances that required participation of the audience, such as O Eu e o Tu: Série Roupa-Corpo-Roupa (The Me and Thee: Clothes-body-clothes series) in 1967 and immersive installations carrying strong symbolic and psychological meaning, such as A Casa é o Corpo: Labirinto (The House is the Body: Labyrinth) in 1968.
+In the 1950s and 1960s, Clark took the steps that lead her to a radical investigation of the boundaries between art object and space, and between the work and the viewer.
+Gradually, her interest turned to three-dimensionality.
+With Casulo, she created reliefs that emerged from paintings, and made sculptures and objects out of industrial materials, such as the Trepantes.
+Her next step was to break down the separation between artistic objects and the public.
+Lygia created Bichos, mobile structures made of sheet metal and hinges that must be manipulated by viewers.
+From then on, her production was based on the idea that the artist is a proposer of situations.
+She began to propose happenings and performances that required the participation of the public, such as O Eu e o Tu: Série Roupa-Corpo-Roupa (1967) or immersive installations with a strong psychological and symbolic charge, such as A Casa É o Corpo: Labirinto (1968).